subvisual/subvisual.com/src/posts/2013-10-14-this-is-our-story/index.md

 ---
+highlight: false
-path: /8-this-is-our-story/
+path: 8-this-is-our-story
-title: "This is Our Story"
+title: This is Our Story
+categories:
+  - inside-subvisual
 author: roberto-machado
 date: 2013-10-14
+intro: We have been wanting to bring our blog to life for a while now, and that day has finally come.
+Let me take this opportunity to tell you how we got to where we are today.
 tags:
   - general
-intro: "We have been wanting to bring our blog to life for a while now, and that day has finally come.
-Let me take this opportunity to tell you how we got to where we are today."
 ---

 We have been wanting to bring our blog to life for a while now, and that day has finally come.
 Let me take this opportunity to tell you how we got to where we are today.